A wild orca swimming in the sea

 Orcas can easily become entangled in fishing equipment and may be unable to swim to the surface to breathe.
 Fishing equipment can become tangled around their fins leading to long-term injuries and disabilities that reduces their ability to swim and hunt.

-Overfishing and habitat loss and degradation have contributed to the reduction in fish and marine life populations.
+Overfishing and habitat loss and degradation have also contributed to the reduction in fish and marine life populations.
 Where orcas do not have enough to eat, it can impact on their ability to reproduce and can, ultimately, increase their mortality.
 Human activities like trawling disturbs orca habitats across the world.

-Noise disturbance, from vessels, industrial and military activity, prevents orcas from successfully using their vocalisations and echolocation and can impact their feeding behaviour, communication and orientation.
 Although there are protections in place to prevent marine species from being disturbed by boats, some people behave irresponsibly, and orcas can become injured by manoeuvring boats coming too close.

 What is Born Free doing to help orcas?